mxm/yoka/README.md

 The installation script will install the dependencies listed in requirements.txt.

+### Plotting

+Optionally, if you want to generate plots, install:

+    sudo apt-get install libfreetype6-dev libpng12-dev

+Then execute:

+    ./install.sh with_plotting

 ### Google Compute Engine

 For using Google Compute Engine, please install the gcloud tool, i.e. using